sethmlarson/sethmlarson.dev/app/markdown/2026-01-02/epilogue-sn-operator.md

 Their website also features a teaser for *another* upcoming Operator!
 The Wulff brothers guessed that this would likely be an N64 Operator, especially given the N64's prominence with the new [Analogue 3D](https://www.analogue.co/3d) console.
-An N64 operator similarly wouldn't be super useful for me, I am holding out hope for a SEGA Genesis/Mega Drive Operator in the future.
+An N64 Operator similarly wouldn't be super useful for me, I am holding out hope for a SEGA Genesis/Mega Drive Operator in the future.